 Holmes’ Industry Vision

 In December, John played a role in the success of our commemorative 25th anniversary issue as one of 25 industry leaders who forecasted the future of our industry.
-John, of course, wrote about the importance of industry associations.
-Here is his essay, in which he explains some of the ways industry associations should be supporting members and facilitating growth over the next 25 years.
+John, of course, wrote about the importance of industry associations., in which he explains some of the ways industry associations should be supporting members and facilitating growth over the next 25 years.